WikiaTeamProject/ExtractionFromWikia/README.md

 |     +---extracted
 |     +---DbPediaExtractionFormat
 |     +---PostProcessedWikis
++---pageids
++---redirects
++---PostProcessedWikis
 ```

 The program performs a lot of file operations.
-All of those file operations are handled within the `root_directory` that you specify.<br />
+All of those file operations are handled within the `root_directory` that you specify in the `config.properties file`.
-The `downloadedWiki` directory... <todo><br />
+- The `downloadedWiki` directory... <todo>
+    - The `downloaded` directory contains the wikis that were downloaded in their compressed form.
-The `7z` directory contains all wikis that were downloaded in the 7z format.<br />
+        - The `7z` directory contains all wikis that were downloaded in the 7z format.
-The `gz` directory contains all wikis that were downloaded the gz format.<br />
+        - The `gz` directory contains all wikis that were downloaded the gz format.
+- The `pageids` directory should contain a TTL file with all page ids of DBpedia.
+This is required for some mappers to work.
+- The `redirects` directory should contain a TTL file with all redirects of DBpedia.
+This is required for some mappers to work.
+- The `PostProcessedWikis` directory contains all wikis in their final postprocessed form.
+After successfully running the program, you should find everything you need here.